Note: thanks to Richard Goldstone for some German proofreading in this post.

 One, as the name implies, you can easily belay off of this with a Munter hitch, because the wide gap in the bottom allows the knot to flip back and forth as you take in or let out rope.

 Two, the wide and flat bottom allows you to clip other carabiners onto it, and add them and remove them fairly easily, even if one carabiner is loaded.
-If you were to use a “D” shaped carabiner on your master point, the loaded carabiner will often pinch down on the other ones, making removal much more difficult.
+If you were to use an asymmetric or “D” shaped carabiner on your master point, the loaded carabiner will often pinch down on the other ones, making removal much more difficult.

 This can be especially helpful on big wall climbing, when the first step to build an anchor is usually clipping a large pearabiner into each of the bolts, and locking the gates.
 Everything else you add to the anchor typically gets clipped into those primary carabiners.

 And, there are some old school safety police out there reading this, who are probably having a FREAKOUT right now that I’m advocating clipping one carabiner onto another.
 Don't worry, they’re lockers, and it's fine to do it at an anchor.
 But if you don't like it, you don't have to.

 Close up of master point with an HMS / pearabiner, showing 2 carabiners clipped to it under load.

-This German origin of the term HMS is from “The Mountaineering Handbook” by Craig Connally
+I first heard of the German origin of the term “HMS” from the excellent book, “The Mountaineering Handbook” by Craig Connally